edimaudo/Project-Euler/README.md

-Solutions to project euler questions in mostly python and VBA.
+Solutions to project euler questions using python/vba